Reprompting: Automated Chain-of-Thought Prompt Inference Through Gibbs Sampling: Additional Illustrations

-\paragraph{How do the model-generated CoT recipes differ from human-written ones?} \looseness=-1 In the main text, We evaluated the performance of the CoT recipes generated using \codename and contrasted it with human-written ones in \citet{suzgun2022challenging}.
-As illustrated by the example recipes in Figure~\ref{fig:reprompt_final_CoT}, the model-generated CoT recipes share some similarities to human-written ones on some tasks~(such as \textit{Logical Deduction}), but differs on other tasks.
+\paragraph{How do the model-generated CoT recipes differ from human-written ones?} \looseness=-1 In the paper, We evaluated the performance of the CoT prompt discovered through \codename and contrasted it with human-written ones.
+As illustrated by the example recipes in Figure~\ref{fig:reprompt_final_CoT}, the automatically discovered CoT recipes share some similarities to human-written ones on some tasks~(such as \textit{Logical Deduction}), but differs on other tasks.
 For instance, on \textit{Object Counting}, the CoT generated using \codename computes the total number of objects by incrementing the count one by one~(e.g. adding~$4$ to the count~$5$ by~``$[6, 7, 8, 9]$''), while in the human written recipe, it computes the addition through an arithmetic formula at the end.
-On the task of \textit{Penguins in a Table}, the automatically generated CoT inserts a piece of code to solve the task, whereas the CoT crafted by humans employs natural language to reason over the table.
-The full prompts that yield the best performance on each task are provided in the supplementary material.